We digitize every format

 Do you make my scans look better than my prints?

 Yes.
 It is almost a certainty that your prints have lost some quality over time.
 Generally, the major issues are surface blemishes like dust or grease film or similar – or – basic fading over time.
 Our normal photo scanning services address this by cleaning photos before we scan with microfiber cloth, and then spending time post-scan in our editing platform doing some corrections on fading and exposure.
 In addition to our picture digitizing service we also offer two levels of advanced improvements to further photo restoration.
 For a fraction of our baseline scanning cost we offer Image Enhancement services where we spend additional time on each photo, with the primary mission being to correct and enhance color.
 Lastly, we also offer an Advanced Image Repair photo scanning service for situations where there are creases, cracks, tears and other major bits of damage to the photos.
-This service is billed on an hourly basis and it’s rare that clients invest in it for their whole scanning project.
+This service is billed on an hourly basis and it’s rare that clients invest in it for their entire scanning project.
 Fortunately, we do the work for you in the sense that your quality control technician reviews your archive and proactively recommends candidates for this service so you can decide later.
 We know not to recommend this level of care for a generic photo of Epcot Center or a random photo of friends.
-But if we notice a rare wedding photo or family reunion photo thay may deserve the investment, we’ll bring it to your attention so you can preserve it well into the future.
+But if we notice a rare wedding photo or family reunion photo that may deserve the investment, we’ll bring it to your attention so you can preserve it well into the future.

 How large can I reprint my scans?